citusdata/django-multitenant/README.md

 ## Supported APIs:
 1. Most of the APIs under Model.objects.* except `select_related()`.
 1. Model.save() injects tenant_id for tenant inherited models.

+## Credits

+This library uses similar logic of setting/getting tenant object as in [django-simple-multitenant](https://github.com/pombredanne/django-simple-multitenant).
+We thank the authors for their efforts.

+## License

+Licensed under the MIT license<br>
+Copyright (c) 2016, Citus Data Inc.